 Since our first cohort in 2007, our General Ethics Postdoctoral Fellows participate in the McCoy Family Center for Ethics in Society’s intellectual life, teach one class per year, interact with undergraduates in the Ethics in Society Program, and contribute to an interdisciplinary ethics community across campus.
 These fellows, all trained in Political Theory or Philosophy, have normative research interests spanning diverse issues including environmental ethics, global justice, education, immigration, and inequality.

-Kal will receive his Ph.D. in Philosophy from the University of Maryland, College Park.
+Kal received his Ph.D. in Philosophy from the University of Maryland, College Park.
 His research interests are in philosophy of science (especially biology), philosophy of race, and political philosophy.
 In his dissertation project, he develops a novel account of the mechanistic approach to scientific explanation.
 Kal is working on applying the approach he develops to questions of causation and explanation in medicine and economics.
 His research in philosophy of race examines the explanatory role of race in biomedicine and how racialization influences biomedical outcomes.
 In political philosophy, he is working on developing an account of domination.
 Kal’s position is in partnership with the Department of Philosophy.

-Valerie will complete her Ph.D. in Philosophy from Duke University.
+Valerie completed her Ph.D. in Philosophy from Duke University.
 Her research concerns ethical and political issues related to social sorting: the preferences and structures that segregate people into social groups, especially those defined by race and class.
 Her dissertation analyzes the tension between freedom of association and the democratic ideal of equal opportunity.
 Her current work extends this line of research, focusing on issues of justice brought up by different scales of human movement.
 Specifically, Valerie is exploring the topic of domestic migration , otherwise known as “residential mobility,” and its relationship to both neighborhood-level segregation and international immigration.

 Interdisciplinary Ethics Fellows are matched with a partner center to enhance their normative scholarship through engagement with scholars from social science, life science, natural science, and engineering.
 The program is rooted in the commitment of the Center for Ethics in Society to bringing ethical reflection to bear on pressing social problems.
 The premise of this program is that the normative scholarship of our fellows will be enhanced by engagement with empirically-oriented scholars.